kiba/Writings/atg/chp3_very_much_alive.md

 O'Neill asked a series of question to which Cromwell answered to his satisfaction, including a secret question of whether Cromwell was under duress.

 Then he finally got to ask a burning question.
-"Say, why are you standing what looked like a brightly lit Stargate Command?"
+"Say, why are you standing in what looked like a brightly lit Stargate Command?"

 "It's not," Cromwell answered.
-"You are not going believe me-"
+"You are not going believe me."

-"I seen a lot of strange and unbelievable things at my time at Stargate Command."
+"Try me."

-"Very well.
-It's not Stargate Command, it's a television set for a series about us.
-I am in an alternate universe where our missions and lives are a television show, and it's the year two thousand fifteen.
+"It's absolutely not Stargate Command, but it's a set of a television series called 'Stargate SG-1'.
+I am in an alternate universe where our missions and lives are a complete work of fiction and it's the year two thousand fifteen.
 Or so what I been led to believe."

-O'Neill froze in disbelief.
-"That sounds unbelievable even for what we encounter on the job."
+O'Neill nearly froze in disbelief.
+"That's something...new.
+It's hard to believe."

 "I could be delusional."

-"No, I don't believe that your situation is out of the realm of possibility.
-One time, Doctor Jackson somehow ended up in an alternate universe via the reality mirror before we got him out."
+"No, but given what I have seen, I can't dismiss it out of hand.
+Doctor Jackson got himself trapped in an alternate reality before we pulled him out of the reality mirror before it got destroyed."

-It may be sheer improbability, but he cannot deny what he was seeing in front of his eyes, or what was coming from the rover.
-The problem was aligning his gut feeling with reality.
+Just when O'Neill was starting to make peace with Cromwell being dead, he couldn't believe that his friend appeared from out of nowhere, seemly alive and well.
+He hoped that what he was seeing in front of him wasn't a fake.

+Years of special operation has taught him that ignoring reality was likely to lead to very bad things.
+People who died, should remain dead.
+Cromwell broke his rule.
+So he has to believe what what we seeing in front of his eyes.

+The man who gave up his life so that Earth can survive is not dead.

 ***

-It didn't take long for General Hammond to get to the control room.
-His office wasn't far from here.
+Walking to the control room didn't take long for General Hammond.
+His office wasn't really that far away.

 "Frank Cromwell, am I hearing this right?
 You ended up seventeen year into the future on an alternate Earth, where we are the subject of a television series?"